-Read/watch the story and retell the tale in a different medium; drama, movement and/or music.
+Read/watch the story and retell the tale in a different medium; use drama, movement and/or music to retell this story.
 Start by deciding three parts of the story to depict.
 For example: Scene 1.
 The drudgery of the city.
 Scene 2.
 The thief in action - finishing with the promise being made to the old lady.
 Scene 3.
 The plants grow and life begins.